 - Add more broth to the soup if it thickens up too much

-- Instead of mixing in the rice, add 1/4 cup cooked rice to each serving to prevent the rice from absorbing the broth
+- Instead of mixing in the rice, add ¼ cup of cooked rice to each serving to prevent the rice from absorbing the broth

-To make this a low carb stuffed pepper soup, simply swap the pre-cooked rice for cauliflower rice, when the recipe says to add the rice.
-It’s that easy.
+To make this a keto stuffed pepper soup, simply swap the pre-cooked rice for cauliflower rice, when the recipe says to add the rice.
+It's that easy.
 We used frozen cauliflower rice which I defrosted first and then added to the pot 30 minutes before serving.

 Can I Freeze Unstuffed Pepper Soup?

-One of the things we really love about this soup, is that not only does it come together quickly, but you can easily double it, and freeze half of the cooked soup for another meal.
+One of the things we really love about crock pot stuffed pepper soup is that not only does it come together quickly, but you can easily double it, and freeze half of the cooked soup for another meal.

 Soups that are cream-based do not freeze well and turn grainy, but since this is a broth and tomato-based soup, it makes an ideal candidate for freezing.